-I used to leave all kinds of foods out on the counter, thinking Bobby (my dog) wasn’t interested in anything I ate.
-But then one day, I noticed that he was acting strange – and I realized that he had eaten some cookies off the counter.
-Immediately, I asked myself: can dogs eat Oreos?
-Based on what I’ve learned, I knew right away that I should call my vet and never let it happen again.
+Before, I used to leave food on the counter, thinking Bobby (my dog) didn’t care about what I ate.
+One day, I saw he was acting weird – he had eaten my cookies from the coffee table!
+I quickly asked myself: can dogs eat Oreos?
+Because of what I knew, I called my vet right away and made sure it wouldn’t happen again.

 Key Takeaways

-- The cookies contain cocoa, which is toxic to dogs ❌
+• The reason is simple – the chocolate part contains cocoa, which is toxic to dogs

-- Additionally, Oreos contain other ingredients that can be harmful to dogs, such as sugar, high-fructose corn syrup (HFCS), and palm oil ⚠️
+• Even the white Oreos can be harmful – they’re full of sugar, high-fructose corn syrup (HFCS), and palm oil ⚠️

 Oreo Ingredients – Which Are Bad for Dogs?